 When it comes to air quality, a lot of people know what they are breathing isn’t super safe with all the pollution and contaminants in the air.
 But did you know that breathing the air in your home isn’t that much safer?
 In fact, in most cases, the air quality in your home can be even worse than the air quality outside.
 There are, however, steps you can take to reduce bad air quality in your home.

-The air quality in your home should be a very important factor when it comes to choosing a heating and cooling system as well as when it comes to how often you decide to change the filters on the systems out.
+The air quality in your home should be a very important factor when it comes to choosing a heating and cooling system as well as when it comes to how often you decide to change the filters on the systems.
 Since we are in our homes more than ever, it is important to do regular maintenance and checkups on all of your systems.
 Bad air quality isn’t an issue that you should be taken lightly.
 It won’t only affect you, but it will also affect anyone else living in your home and even any guests you may have over.
-If you are wondering if your air system is up-to-date or needs any maintenance, contact Air Authority to see how we can help!
+If you are wondering if your air system is up-to-date or needs any maintenance, contact Air Authority, A Riteway Service Company to see how we can help!